magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 ![network-03][23]

-Now select the `Response` subpane.
+Now select the `Response` sub-pane.
 You should see the returned value from the remote `calculate` function like in the following image.

 ![network-04][24]